matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr07/README.md

 # Task 1 - Installing Minikube
 ## 1a.)
 Install the latest version of Minikube (at least v1.25.2) and the Kubernetes CLI (at least v1.23.6) on your workstation.
 Briefly describe your installation steps.

+* Minikube Setup on Linux: these instructions should is valid for Debian, Ubuntu, or Mint Linux distributions.
+#

 * Install Minikube:

 `curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64`